pirxpilot/liftie/Readme.md

 if there is a NOAA station nearby: run `bin/fetch-noaa --overwrite <resort-name>` to find it
 - [add webcams][commit-webcams] - normally just specifying position would add some webcams to the liftie page but you can also just add links to the webcams in resort.json descriptor

+### Alternative status source

+In some cases the lift status info is not directly accessible on the web page to which liftie should be redirecting its users.
+For example lift status might be contained in an invisible iframe or retrieved from a 3rd party server.
+In such cases specify `dataUrl` in addition to the `url` entry in the resort descriptor.

+Liftie will always use `url` to construct the link to the relevant resort page, and - if present - it will use `dataUrl` to retrieve the page that is subsequently parsed to obtain lift information.

 ### Resort JSON API